Discover our latest report Investment Banking Software 2024: Challenges, Trends and Strategies

 Before UpSlide, Greenhill’s analysts were struggling with inefficient document creation workflows, spending hours searching for compliant content.

-To help with that process, they built an internally developed add-in, however, it was becoming difficult to maintain, which is why they chose to seek an external solution.
+They built an internally developed add-in, however, it became difficult to maintain, so they chose to seek an external solution.

 They recognized UpSlide as “lightyears ahead” of their previous add-in, with features to increase uniformity and productivity across teams.